euphbriggs/go_keep_token_alive/README.md

-# go_keep_token_alive
+# Keep Token Alive
 A simple console application to keep an authentication token alive during development.
-Written in Go
+Written in Go.